-- Our professional staff consists of six full-time physicians, five medical physicists, five dosimetrists and seven residents.
+- Our professional staff consists of seven full-time physicians, four medical physicists, five dosimetrists and six residents.

 - Therapy equipment includes a fleet of energy-matched Varian Truebeam accelerators with 6 MV, 10MV and 15 MV photons, full electrons spectrum as well portal imaging and CBCT capabilities and one is equipped with a Novalis Brainlab System Exactrac technology.
 High Dose Rate (HDR) radiation is performed utilizing a Varian, Varisource, commonly used for gynecologic applications.

 - Treatment planning is done utilizing RayStation software.

 - Diagnostic CT and MRI are also available for radiotherapy planning in the Diagnostic Radiology Department.

 About the Residency Program